pterenin/to-do-mfe-app/README.md

 );
 ```

-It uses `ErrorBoundary` to catch render errors
+It uses `ErrorBoundary` to catch render errors.
 It uses `Suspense` to provide a loading state while the microfrontend is being loaded.

 ```